eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 There are no HLRs for this Topic.

-#### A.2.3.21 Topic 21 - [Diplomas](https://ec.europa.eu/digital-building-blocks/wikis/display/EDIWCS/EPIC-21-Diplomas+with+EUDI+Wallet) with the EUDI Wallet ecosystem
+#### A.2.3.21 Topic 21 - Diplomas within the EUDI Wallet ecosystem

 There are no HLRs for this Topic.

-#### A.2.3.22 Topic 22 - Digital Travel Credentials with the EUDI Wallet ecosystem
+#### A.2.3.22 Topic 22 - Digital Travel Credentials within the EUDI Wallet ecosystem

 There are no HLRs for this Topic.